QubitPi/docker-docs/ai/model-runner/index.md

 POST /engines/llama.cpp/v1/embeddings
 ```

-To call these endpoints via a Unix socket (`/var/run/docker.sock`), prefix their path with
+To call these endpoints via a Unix socket (`/var/run/docker.sock`), prefix their path
 with `/exp/vDD4.40`.

 > [!NOTE]